reza-ghazi/personal_portfolio/README.md

-# Reza K Ghazi Personal Portfolio
+# Personal Portfolio

- Including my projects, about me, and my blogs.
-This portfolio is live in datapro.pythonanywhere.com
+ It is test project to be more familiar with Django and it's ability as a web framework.

 To create the website I used the following language and libraries:
 - Python programming languages